Main / Edit / History / / Users Area

 XSS Filter

 Sometimes we do need rich HTML content.
-In such cases we must ensure that the generated HTML do not include malicious code.
+In such cases we must ensure that the generated HTML does not include malicious code.

-CppCMS provides XSS filters that allow to filter HTML content using strict white-list rules.
-Then can be found under cppcms::xss namespace.
+CppCMS provides XSS filters that allow you to filter HTML content using strict white-list rules.
+This can be found under cppcms::xss namespace.

 The filter uses a predefined set of rules that define what HTML tags and attributes can be used.

-The web developer should carefully select the tags ones allow to use for content.
+The web developer should carefully select the tags he wants to allow for content.
 Special care should be given for url and style attributes.

-Starting from CppCMS 0.99.10 it is possible to create policy file using simple JSON format.
+Starting from CppCMS 0.99.10 it is possible to create a policy file using simple JSON format.

-The policy can be loaded from file by simple calling:
+The policy can be loaded from file by simply calling:

 cppcms::xss::rules rules(path_to_file);